Chairperson: Scot Pettey, DNAP, CRNA, ARNP

 Evidence of current Registered Nurse license.

 Typewritten statement describing: (1-2 pages, double spaced)

 a.
 Interest in Gonzaga’s DNAP program and what he/she hopes to gain from the degree.

 b.
-Your understanding of a nurse anesthetist's role in anesthesia care.
+Understanding of a nurse anesthetist's role in healthcare.

 The last day to submit a complete application for the DNAP program is September 1st with classes beginning the following May.